-Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments remain voluntary and should be subject to agreement of the companies concerned companies.
-Recital 3 33 43 (33) A document of compliance ('FuelEU certificate of compliance') issued by a verifier following the procedures established by this Regulation, should be kept on board ships as evidence of compliance with the limits on the greenhouse gas intensity of the energy used on-board by a ship a with the requirements on the use of OPS at berth.
+Commission Proposal EP Mandate Council Mandate Draft Agreement/Presidency comments 43 (33) A document of compliance ('FuelEU certificate of compliance') issued by a verifier following the procedures established by this Regulation, should be kept on board ships as evidence of compliance with the limits on the greenhouse gas intensity of the energy used on-board by a ship a with the requirements on the use of OPS at berth.
 Verifiers should inform the Commission of the issuance of such documents.
-(33) A document of compliance ('FuelEU eertificate document of compliance') issued by a verifier or, where applicable, the competent authority of the administering State, following the procedures established by this Regulation, should be kept on board held by ships as evidence of compliance with the limits on the greenhouse gas GHG intensity of the energy used on-board by a ship and with the requirements obligations on the use of OPS at berth.
-Verifiers should inform the Commissionor, where applicable, the competent authority of the administering State should record in the FuelEU database the issuance of such documents the FuelEU document of compliance.
-Recital 3 34
+(33) A document of compliance ('FuelEU certificatedocument of compliance') issued by a verifier or, where applicable, the competent authority of the administering State, following the procedures established by this Regulation, should be kept on boardheld by ships as evidence of compliance with the limits on the greenhouse gasGHG intensity of the energy used on-board by a ship and with the requirementsobligations on the use of OPS at berth.
+Verifiers should inform the Commissionor, where applicable, the competent authority of the administering State should record in the FuelEU database the issuance of such documents the FuelEU document of compliance .
+(33) A document of compliance ('FuelEU certificatedocument of compliance') issued by a verifier or, where applicable, the competent authority of the administering State, following the procedures established by this Regulation, should be kept on boardheld by ships as evidence of compliance with the limits on the greenhouse gasGHG intensity of the energy used on-board by a ship aand with the requirementsobligations on the use of OPS at berth.
+Verifiers should inform the Commissionor, where applicable, the competent authority of the administering State should record in the FuelEU database the issuance of such documentsthe FuelEU document of compliance.
+Recital 34